-At December 31, 2006, non-performing loans totaled \$20,880,000, an increase of \$6,575,000, as noted in the following table.
-Loans 90 days past due other than non-accrual and restructured loans decreased by \$1,321,000.
-The amount of non-accrual loans totaled \$17,926,000 at December 31, 2006.
-Non-performing loans will increase or decrease going forward due to portfolio growth, routine problem loan recognition and resolution through collections, sales or charge-offs.
+At December 31, 2007, non-performing loans totaled \$32,754,000, an increase of \$11,874,000.
+Loans 90 days past due other than non-accrual and restructured loans increased by \$769,000.
+The amount of non-accrual loans totaled \$29,031,000 at December 31, 2007.
+Non-performing loans will increase or decrease going forward due to portfolio growth, routine problem loan recognition and resolution through collections, sales or charge offs.
 The performance of any loan can be affected by external factors, such as economic conditions, or factors particular to a borrower, such as actions of a borrower's management.

-At December 31, 2006, impaired loans totaled \$60,320,000, an increase of \$7,940,000 from year end 2005.
-At December 31, 2006, a specific allowance for losses was not deemed necessary for impaired loans totaling \$43,029,000, but a specific allowance of \$4,130,000 was recorded for the remaining balance of impaired loans of \$17,291,000 and is included in the Corporation's allowance for loan losses.
-The average balance of impaired loans for 2006 was \$66,139,000.
-The increase of total impaired loans is primarily due to the increase of performing, substandard classified loans, which comprise a portion of the Corporation's total impaired loans.
+At December 31, 2007, impaired loans totaled \$86,949,000, an increase of \$26,629,000 from year-end 2006.
+At December 31, 2007, a specific allowance for losses was not deemed necessary for impaired loans totaling \$65,645,000, but a specific allowance of \$6,034,000 was recorded for the remaining balance of impaired loans of \$21,304,000 and is included in the Corporation's allowance for loan losses.
+The average balance of impaired loans for 2007 was \$103,272,000.
+The increase of total impaired loans, which comprise a portion of the Corporation's total impaired loans.
 A loan is deemed impaired when, based on current information or events, it is probable that all amounts due of principal and interest according to the contractual terms of the loan agreement will not be collected.
-For the Corporation, all performing, substandard classified loans total.
+For the Corporation, all criticized loans including substandard, doubtful and loss credits are included in the impaired loan total.

-At December 31, 2006, the allowance for loan losses was \$26,540,000, an increase of \$1,352,000 from year end 2005.
-As a percent of loans, the allowance was .99 percent at December 31, 2006 and 1.02 percent at December 31, 2005.
-Management believes that the allowance for loan losses is adequate to cover losses inherent in the loan portfolio at December 31, 2006.
+At December 31, 2007, the allowance for loan losses was \$28,228,000, an increase of \$1,688,000 from year-end 2006.
+As a percent of loans, the allowance was .98 percent at December 31, 2007 and .99 percent at December 31, 2006.
+Management believes that the allowance for loan losses is adequate to cover losses inherent in the loan portfolio at December 31, 2007.
 The process for determining the adequacy of the allowance for loan losses is critical to our financial results.
 It requires management to make difficult, subjective and complex judgments, as a result of the need to make estimates about the effect of matters that are uncertain.
 Therefore, the allowance for loan losses, considering current factors at the time, including economic conditions and ongoing internal and external examination processes, will increase or decrease as deemed necessary to ensure the allowance for loan losses remains adequate.
-In addition, the allowance as a percentage of charge-offs and nonperforming loans will change at different points in time based on credit performance, loan mix and collateral values.
+In addition, the allowance as a percentage of charge offs and nonperforming loans will change at different points in time based on credit performance, loan mix and collateral values.